StevenB96/Theatre-Ticket-Booking-App/README.md

 ## Docker Support

-The app can be run using docker compose and the example configuration found in env.example.txt and env.[].example.txt.
+The app can be run using docker compose and the example configuration found in .env.example.txt and .env.[].example.txt.
+In development mode (specified in .env), the app requires a .env.development file.
 Production support is planned but not tested.

 Here are some relevant commands:
 - docker system prune -a --volumes -f; docker builder prune --all -f